passeriforma/SLiMscape/README.md

 If you want to pre generate a job on the Slimsuite servers, you can do that from <a href="http://rest.slimsuite.unsw.edu.au/">here</a>.
 If you do this, you can input the generated run ID to Cytoscape, and a graph will be generated for you!
 It's also handy for larger jobs that may take a while to finish.

 ##Results
-Results for SLiMProb and SLiMFinder are displayed identically, in two panels.
+Results for SLiMProb are displayed in two panels.

 **Main Results Panel** contains:
-- N\_Occ: Number of SLiM occurrences.
+- N\_Occ: Number of specified SLiM occurrences.
 - E\_Occ: Enrichment score for the occurrence(s).
 - p\_Occ: Significance value for the occurrence(s).
 - N\_Seq: Number of nodes the SLiM occurred in.